dkl5m/dev-em-dobro-classes/README.md

 # dev-em-dobro-classes
-epository for studies related to the Dev Em Dobro Plataform.
+Repository for studies related to the Dev Em Dobro Plataform.